kabanero-io/kabanero-foundation/design/digest.md

 # Container Registry Digest Governance

 ## Key Concepts / Background
 - One of the key concepts of Kabanero is to help teams come together to ensure that what is intended to be used for building applications is being used.
 Applications and Application Stacks are designed to count on and leverage semver.org versions.
-While the semver concept is great for understanding the meaning of tags as they are used throughout the lifecycle of applications and their base application stacks, semver does not define any best practices for tagging containers in a container registry.
+While the semver concept is great for understanding the meaning of tags as they are used throughout the lifecycle of applications and their base application stacks, semver itself, does not define any best practices for tagging containers in a container registry.
 By design, container registries allow the same instance of a container (identified by a digest/sha256) can be labeled with one to many tags values.
 While the container identifier (digest) is immuteable, the specific tags associated with that instance of the container can change over time.

 - There are implications of the procedure Champ manages building and publishes application stacks for usage in Kabanero and the enterprise's container tagging strategy.